microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/README.md

 * Lights
 * Fitness and health trackers

 All these types of devices have sensors and/or actuators and talk to the Internet.
 I can tell from my phone if my garage door is open, and ask my smart speaker to close it for me.
 I can even set it to a timer so if it's still open at night, it will close automatically.
 When my doorbell rings, I can see from my phone who is there wherever I am in the world, and talk to them via a speaker and microphone built into the doorbell.
 I can monitor my blood glucose, heart rate and sleep patterns, looking for patterns in the data to improve my health.
-And I can control my lights via the cloud, and sit in the dark when my Internet connection goes down.
+I can control my lights via the cloud, and sit in the dark when my Internet connection goes down.

 ---